 A Geonomics model consists of two core components: the species and the landscape.

-Species

-A species consists of an arbitrary number of individuals, which do not belong to discrete populations but instead are distributed in continuous space upon the landscape.
-A species is described by a wide variety of demographic and life-history parameters that determine its behavior in the model (e.g. intrinsic growth rate, mate-search radius, mean number of offspring per mating event, reproductive age and maximum age; for a detailed discussion and these and all other model parameters, see the documentation).
-Each species can also undergo any number of arbitrarily complex demographic changes during each model run, including both population-size changes (which can be exponential, cyclical, stochastic, or custom-defined) and changes to demographic and life-history parameters.
+A species consists of an any number of individuals, each of which has a genome..
+The behavior of a species in the model is determined by a variety of demographic and life-history parameters, including an. intrinsic growth rate, mate search radius, mean number of offspring per mating event, reproductive age, and maximum age.
+Each species can also undergo any number of arbitrarily complex demographic changes during each model run, including population size changes, which can be exponential, cyclical, stochastic, or custom-defined, and changes to demographic and life history parameters.

-Each individual in a species is described by an x,y location, a sex, an age (or stage), a genome (optionally), and a phenotype for any traits assigned to the species.
-(It is worth noting that species are collected into objects called communities, which for most models will consist only of a single species, but which provides a framework for the advanced user to code inter-species interactions for multi-species models; this is a functionality that we hope to build into future versions of the software.)
+Each individual in a species is described by an x,y location, a sex, an age (or life history stage), a genome, and a phenotype for any traits assigned to the species. that species are collected into objects called communities, which for most models will consist only of a single species, but which provides a framework for the advanced user to code inter-species interactions for multi-species models; this is a functionality that we hope to build into future versions of the software.)

-Each individual has a diploidThe genome is diploid and consists of any number of diallelic loci.
+The genome is diploid and consists of any number of diallelic loci.
 These loci can be treated as representing either a contiguous haplotype block or a set of discrete unlinked markers, depending on the map of recombination rates assigned to the genome.
 (For simplicity’s sake, we refer to these loci herein, and in the software generally, as ‘the genome’.)
 Genomes are initially assigned based on a species’ genomic architecture—an object containing parameters that describing all simulated loci.
 These parameters include the starting allele frequencies and dominance values for all loci and, the inter-locus recombination rates across the genome.
 Separate chromosomes or unlinked SNPs can be modeled by providing a list of chromosome lengths, between which the recombination rate is set to 0.5, ensuring independent assortment.

-A genomic architecture can also stipulate any number of traits for a species.
-Traits can be mono- or multigenic, and are quantitative and continuously valued.
+The genomic architecture can also stipulate any number of continuous phenotypic traits, which can be monogenic or polygenic and are quantitative and continuously valued.
 Each trait is defined by a set of loci that underpin itcomprise its genetic basis, the effect sizes of those loci, and a selection coefficient, (which can be heterogeneous or homogeneous in both space and time).
 The genomic architecture can also set type-specific mutation rates for three types of Mmutations, which are of three types: neutral,; deleterious, which universally decrease an individual’s fitness); and potentially adaptive.
 Neutral mutations can be introduced to....
 Deleterious mutations universally decrease an individual's fitness, and potentially advantageous mutationstrait-affecting, which influence an individual’s phenotype, with the resulting fitness effect determined by the individual’s local environment.
 All three mutation types are controlled by type-specific mutation rates (additional parameters within the genomic architecture, any or all of which can be set to zero).
 (To simulate complex, specific genomic architectures, users can provide a CSV-formatted file defining the architecture locus by locus.
 For details, see the documentation.)

-Landscape